How To Tie A Bow For Presents With Ribbon (Easy Tutorial)

-Now you can set this down in the middle of your package, take the long ends of the “base” and tie them into a knot in the middle of the package.
-Then snip the ends of your base ribbon (I like to cut on an angle so they don’t unravel, plus it looks nice!) so they’re not too long.
+Set down your bow in the center of the box, take the long ends of the “base”, and tie them into a knot in the middle of the package.
+Then, snip the excess ribbon on the base (cut at an angle) so they’re not too long.

-Rookie tip: It’s tough to keep the ribbon pinched in the middle and tie a knot around it all at the same time and all by yourself.
+Side Note: It’s tough to keep the ribbon pinched in the middle and tie a knot around it all at the same time and all by yourself.
 After all, you only have two hands!
-So, if you are a novice you might want to ask a helper to tie the knot around the ribbon while you keep the middle pinched nice and tight.
+So, if you are a novice, you might want to ask a helper to tie the knot around the ribbon while you keep the middle pinched nice and tight.
 I promise, that with some practice you will soon be able to do it all by yourself, so don’t be discouraged if you need a little help in the beginning!

 Fluff, Fluff, Fluff!